-The Dual Degree Program is a unique partnership between GSU and ten Chicagoland community colleges that provides full-time students with an excellent pathway to earn quality, accessible, and affordable associate and bachelor's degrees.
+The Dual Degree Program is a unique partnership between GSU and eleven Chicagoland community colleges that provides full-time students with an excellent pathway to earn quality, accessible, and affordable associate and bachelor's degrees.
 There is nothing to lose and everything to gain by enrolling in the DDP.
 Your enrollment in the DDP will not limit transfer options in any way.
 Students do not have to attend GSU by enrolling in the DDP.
 If you decide to transfer to GSU, you will have many advantages not available to non-DDP students.

 It is easy to enroll in the DDP - and it's free!